Welcome to ChemPharma® Professional Association

 ChemPharma® members share job leads, industry connections, coaching, interview skills, and business advice.
 Opportunities for members to meet, network, and exchange ideas may include in-person and virtual meetings, socials, and leading subject matter expert speakers.

-The ChemPharma® Professional Association aims to develop relationships that enable its members to network for success.
+The ChemPharma® Professional Association chapter aims to develop relationships that enable its members to network for success.
 ChemPharma® members are committed to helping one another in their career advancement.
 The process of “paying it forward” and helping others often results in some of the best career opportunities.
-In addition to helping members find career opportunities, we help each other with business process advice and assistance.
+In addition to helping members find career opportunities, members help each other with business process advice and assistance.

 What Should I Have Available for a ChemPharma® meeting?